vinayhegde1990/devops-notes/docs/source/NGinx.rst

 Nginx
 ************

-*Some useful links to cover the basics of NGinx*
+*Some useful links to explain the concepts of NGinx*

 ########
 Concepts